ITCS 4111/5111: Introduction to Natural Language Processing

 • Course description:

 Natural Language Processing (NLP) is a branch of Artificial Intelligence concerned with developing computer systems that can analyze or generate natural language.
-This course will introduce fundamental linguistic analysis tasks, including tokenization, word representations, text classification, syntactic and semantic parsing, and coreference resolution.
+This course will introduce fundamental linguistic analysis tasks, including tokenization, word representations, syntactic parsing, semantic parsing, and coreference resolution.
 Machine learning (ML) based techniques will be introduced, ranging from Naive Bayes and logistic regression to Transformer-based language models, which will be used in a number of NLP applications such as sentiment classification, information extraction, or question answering.
 Overall, the aim of this course is to equip students with an array techniques and tools that they can use to solve known NLP tasks, as well as new types of NLP problems.

 Prerequisites: